English Royal Renaissance: 3 Days in London Itinerary

 1:30 - 3:00 PM: 🦢 Escape the urban rush while strolling through Hyde Park (1 hr 30 min)

-3:00 - 3:30 PM: 💂♂️ Pose in front of the house of British royalty at Buckingham Palace (30 min)
+3:00 - 3:30 PM: 💂♂️ Pose in front of the British house of royalty at Buckingham Palace (30 min)

 3:30 - 4:30 PM: 🎡 Pass by the London classics: Westminster Abbey, Big Ben, and the London Eye (1 hr)